DigammaF/folley/README.md

 Folley is a Rust-based First Order Logic proof assistant.
 It provides a REPL interface for working with logical formulas, terms, and proof steps interactively.

-Folley limits itself to theories with a finite domain of discourse.
-It relies on an extensive deductive apparatus.
+Folley relies on a built-in extensive deductive apparatus.
+The working Domain, axioms and goals are defined by the user.

 ## Prerequisites